Margaret Carwood: Events at the end of the reign

 In March 1566, according to some accounts, after the murder of Mary's Italian secretary David Rizzio, Margaret Carwood accompanied Mary, Darnley, and the servant or musician Bastian Pagez on their escape from Edinburgh to Dunbar Castle.
 A 17th-century history mentions that a Sebastian Broune and a lady-in-waiting rode with the party.
+An account of the ride to Dunbar by Anthony Standen refers to the Queen's female servant as her chamberer.

 George Buchanan wrote in his Detection that Margaret was privy to all the Queen's secrets.
 Buchanan's story, published to incriminate the queen, was that Mary lodged in the Exchequer House in Edinburgh rather than her Palace in September 1566.
 In a night-time escapade the queen and Margaret Carwood dangled another servant Margaret Beaton, Lady Reres, with a string or a belt, over the garden wall to fetch the Earl of Bothwell.

+On 8 February 1567, Mary and Henry Stuart, Lord Darnley gave Margaret Carwood an annual pension of 300 merks.
+The money would come from rents and dues of Kinclevin near Perth.
+The privy seal letter called her Mary's "lovit familiar servitrix".

-After the murder of Henry Stewart, Lord Darnley on 10 February 1567, during his trial, the servant called French Paris (Nicolas Hubert) declared that he went the Kirk o'Field lodging on 8 February to retrieve a fur wrap of the queen's, on Margaret Carwood's orders.
+After the murder of Lord Darnley on 10 February 1567, during his trial, the servant called French Paris (Nicolas Hubert) declared that he went the Kirk o'Field lodging on 8 February to retrieve a fur covering of the queen's, on Margaret Carwood's orders.
 Margaret was attending Mary at the Kirk o'Field, waiting with the other ladies in the queen's chamber next to Darnley's bedchamber, when the ladies were suddenly called to Holyroodhouse.
 Some histories say that Margaret married Bastian Pagez on Sunday 9 February 1567.
 Sources agree that Mary attended a masque or dance in honour of Bastian's marriage that night.
 Mary's husband, was killed at 2:00am the next morning.
 Margaret's wedding was celebrated at Holyroodhouse on the following day.

 One of the Casket Letters, which were thought to incriminate the Queen in the murder of Darnley, mentions Margaret Carwood and her previous departure from court.
 The letter was endorsed by its Scottish copyist, "Anentes the depesch of Margaret Carwood, quhilk was before her marriage, (proves her affection)", and by another hand that Margaret was in special trust with the Queen.